Zheng-NGS-Lab/SplitFusion/README.md

 ## How does SplitFusion work?

-The analysis consists of ## computational steps:
+The analysis consists of the following computational steps:

 1. Reference alignment and deduplication.